Human Resources Management

 Careers

-Graduates may pursue careers as human resources management assistants, generalists, coordinators, advisors, specialists, or business partners.
+Graduates may pursue careers as human resources management assistants, generalists, coordinators, advisors, business partners and recruiters.

 Pathways